eldh056867/Raytacing-in-Python-Personal-Project/README.md

 ### Introuction:

 It took me a couple of days to wrap my head around the vector mathematics involved in a raytracer as well as attemping to understand how I would go about implementing vectors in the programming language.
 In other similar solutions, after researching online, I found that creating a vector class with three properties (XYZ) that has different vector operation methods would suit my use case more, and be more efficent than using a Numpy array and it's associated methods to represent the three (XYZ) coordinates.
 To do this, I created a Vector3D class.
 In additon to this, I researched more efficent methods and packages to speed up the running time.
+Finally, I implemented OpenCV display methods using them to display the image with a RGB color space instead of BGR.

 ### How Raytacing Works: